What is Sourcing Strategy and Procurement?

 “There are companies that have built up a network of supply sources and a network of transportation solutions to get a product from A to B,” Jenkins says.
 “If you’re a large manufacturer, and this happens to be a product that you don’t deal with every single day in large quantities, but every once in a while you need it, and when you need it, you need it badly, that is a pretty good candidate for an outsource relationship.”

-The expertly vetted third-party resources in the Business Builders’ Network understand the importance of strategic sourcing as part of a commercial due diligence strategy.
+The expertly vetted third-party resources in the Business Builders’ Network understand the importance of strategic sourcing to get the most out of your investment.

 Tapping into industry-specific service providers who know not only your business, but also your competitors as well as you do can provide a significant advantage.